moskalyk/uflo/ARCHITECTURE.md

   <img width="400" height="300" src="imgs/fourier.png">
 </p>

-During this process, the subtle agent guidance by variance based on neurofeedback measurement helps to create more plasticity in the way the brain can 'accepts' tone and sound via guided constraints.
+During this process, the subtle agent tunes paramaters by convolved inputs from a hemodynamic measurement, which adjusts to your flow to create more plasticity in the way the brain can 'accept' stimuli, tone and sound.
+A form of guided constraints or activations for hemodynamic rhythm.

 <p align="center">
   <img width="800" height="500" src="imgs/abstraction.png">